Staff and Advisors

 Jacque Bott Van Houten

-Van Houten also worked for 15 years as world language supervisor for the Kentucky Department of Education.
-She is past president of the National Network for Early Language Learning (NNELL), the National Association of State Supervisors of Foreign Languages (NCSSFL), and the American Council on the Teaching of Foreign Languages (ACTFL).
-She is also past president of the Kentucky World Language Association (KWLA), which honored her with a lifetime achievement award.
-As ACTFL president, she facilitated a Memorandum of Agreement between ACTFL and the European Council of Modern Language and initiated the ACTFL Global Engagement trips for teachers.
-Jacque was one of the early developers of LinguaFolio, co-project director for the NCSSFL-ACTFL Can-Do Statements, and led the ACTFL task force for the Can-Do Statements for Intercultural Communication for Learned Languages.
-She was a lead teacher for the College Board Guest Teacher program at Stanford and UCLA and served on the STARTALK Advisory Board.
-Her awards include the French government’s Ordres des Palmes Academique, NCSSFL–Pearson Supervisor of the Year award, and the ACTFL Florence Steiner award for Leadership in Foreign Language Education.
+Jacque Bott Van Houten is an independent language and international education consultant, specializing in intercultural communication and personalized learning.
+She retired in 2020 as language specialist for Jefferson County (Louisville, KY) Public Schools, where she oversaw curriculum design and professional development for language teachers in the state’s largest school district.
+She was also the world language supervisor for the Kentucky Department of Education for 15 years.
+She is a past president of the American Council on the Teaching of Foreign Languages (ACTFL), the National Network for Early Language Learning (NNELL), the National Association of State Supervisors of Foreign Languages (NCSSFL), and the Kentucky World Language Association (KWLA).
+She is a board member of the Global Seal of Biliteracy, World Affairs Council of KY, and Southern IN and the University of Kentucky Confucius Institute.
+She was one of the early developers of LinguaFolio, co-project director for the NCSSFL-ACTFL Can-Do Statements, and led the ACTFL task force for the Can-Do Statements for Intercultural Communication.
+She was a lead teacher for the College Board Guest Teacher program at Stanford University and UCLA and served on the STARTALK Advisory Board.
+Her awards include the French government’s Ordre des Palmes Academiques, NCSSFL–Pearson Supervisor of the Year award, and ACTFL Florence Steiner award for Leadership in Foreign Language Education.

 Elizabeth (Beth) Weise is author of A Parent’s Guide to Mandarin Immersion.
 Her children attend Mandarin immersion schools and both speak Chinese despite having grown up in an English-only household.
 She was on the committee that helped start the Mandarin immersion program in the San Francisco Unified School District in 2006.